ejhong626/sw-mini/README.md

 ![alt text](md/ResultScreen.png)

-Due to the failure in retrieving the authenticated data on firebase, here I fail to implement the function that calculates the calories for the recipes and daily intakes.
+Due to the failure in retrieving the authenticated data on Firebase, here I fail to implement the function that calculates the calories for the recipes and daily intakes.

 **scan.js**